snd/hinoki/README.md

 # the documentation below is work in progress!

+hinoki is currently used for the dependency injection part in a framework

 - [events](#events)

 If a factory returns a thenable (bluebird or q promise) it will